torhve/weechat-matrix-protocol-script/README.md

 To enable encryption for otgoing messages in a room type */encrypt* with a room as active current buffer and it will download the keys of the other users in the room and encrypt using those.

-If you're having problems, you can try command `/matrix debug` to get a lot of extra messages in your matrix buffer.
+If you're having problems, you can try command `/matrix debug` or `/set plugins.var.lua.matrix.debug on` to get a lot of extra messages in your matrix buffer.

+Encrypted messages will be printed in color lightgreen to tell you the user that is an encrypted message.
+This can be configured with option `/set plugins.var.lua.matrix.debug encrypted_message_color`

 # License